datanav/sesam-jira-currenttime-example/README.rst

 Creating "workentry-currenttime"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this flow we want to take the raw data and create a dataset with one entity for each user+day+currentime_subtask
+In this flow we want to take the raw data and create a dataset with one entity for each user+day+currenttime_subtask
 combination.
 The "_id" attribute of the resulting entities are on the form "<user_name>--<date>--<currenttime_subtask_id>".

-This is straightforward, since each entity in the "currentime-timetransaction" maps directly to what
+This is straightforward, since each entity in the "currenttime-timetransaction" maps directly to what
 we want.
 The "workentry-currenttime" pipe just have to collect some extra information from other datasets
 (for instance getting the "user_email" attribute from the "currenttime-employee" dataset).